SakethD12345/REPL-Website/README.md

 Some key design choices include:

-- For accessibility, we decided to use several keyboard shortcuts to allow for the user to not have to use a mouse/trackpad at all
+- For accessibility, we decided to use several keyboard shortcuts to allow for the user to not have to use a mouse/trackpad at all.
+These shortcuts are specified in the How To portion of the README.
+- Additionally, for magnification the command input box will always be present and partially visible even when zoomed in all the way to 500%.
+There are also separate scroll features for scrolling through the entire webpage and just the command history.
 - We used dependency injection by using interfaces for each class to define certain values and setters for them.
-This injects some dependcy on developers using the program, who may want to change how some components work
+This injects some dependency on developers using the program, who may want to change how some components work.
+Additionally, the user can input their commands of choice while following the formatting of the REPLFunction interface.
 - We used mocked data in the form of 2d string arrays to represent parsed CSV files.
-This allowed us to mock searching, viewing, and loading data
+This allowed us to mock searching, viewing, and loading data.
+We did mock testing in addition to back end end, integration, and unit testing because the mock testing will work even if the back end/internet is down.
-- For specific search parameters, we returned the the header if it exists along with the first row of data to mock the searching functionality.
-This is because the back end would actually produce results, so we just had to return something to know it works.
-See comments for further detail.
+- The user can load a file while specifying with_header or without_header, but if not specified it will default to no header.
+- The user can search with just a target value or with a target value and a column identifier (if the file has a header) that is a number or string.
+- For search if you have a target or column identifier that is two words you must use an underscore instead of a space (Ex: Rhode Island is Rhode_Island and Santa Clara is Santa_Clara)

 # ERRORS/BUGS

-We are not aware of any bugs at this point.
-In the process of making our command line program, we dealt with various issues.
-One was dealing with empty files, specifically being able to view them.
-Additionally we originally built our program to not have ask the user whether or not files have headers, but it caused issues down the line for searching.
-We had to change this to ask the user to declare whether the file has header or not when loading.
+One issue that we noticed with playwright testing through the back end was that the fetch calls are made simultaneously to different links which causes the tests to all pass sometimes but have a few issues when running it other times.
+When we run the tests individually on npx playwright --ui they all pass so we know the tests are working.
+Because of this issue we also did a lot of mock tests that don't rely on the server.
+We are not aware of any other bugs at this point.
+However, here are certain choices we made for the sake of simplicity that aren't the best way of dealing with edge cases.
+Empty files that are loaded will simply show empty results when attempted to view.
+Similarly, empty search results will simply show nothing which should hopefully prompt the user to realize their search value either isn't in the file or isn't in the column they specified.

 # TESTS

+SIDDU ADD HERE

 # HOW TO...

 How to run tests:
-Run tests by running "npx playwright test" in the terminal
+SIDDU ADD HERE

 How to build and run program:
-Program can be run by running npm start in the terminal, and opening the local server link provided.
+To run the server in the background you must go to main and run it which starts the localhost server.
+Program can be run by running npm start in the terminal, and opening the local host link provided.

-The valid commands are as follows: load_file <filepath/filename> with_header
+The valid commands are as follows: load_file <filepath/filename>
+load_file <filepath/filename> with_header
 load_file <filepath/filename> without_header
 view
-search <column_name/column_index> <target_value>
+search <target_value> <column_name/column_index>
 search <target_value>
-mode
+broadband <state_name> <county_name>
+mode (can also just click the button)

+The command shortcuts are as follows: cmd/ctrl + i: allows you to start typing in the command input box cmd/ctrl + b: allows you to switch the mode cmd/ctrl + ArrowUp: allows you to scroll up in the command history specifically cmd/ctrl + ArrowDown: allows you to scroll down in the command history specifically
-If you don't enter the following commands, the site will prompt you to enter a valid command
+Enter: allows you to submit a command